oruga-ui/oruga/packages/docs/documentation/index.md

 Where possible, our components implement or support these W3C ARIA APG patterns.
 The patterns supported by each component can be seen at the top of its documentation page.

+If you notice any accessibility issues regarding Oruga components, we encourage you to raise awareness and open an issue!

 ## Community

 Community involvement and contribution is one of the most important aspects of an open source project.